Masmiseim36/nxpSDK/middleware/wireless/framework/NVM/README.md

 - *gNvTableMarker_c* : Macro used to define the table marker value.
 The table marker is used to indicate the start and the end of the flash copy of the NV table.
 It is set to 0x4254U by default.
 - *gNvFlashTableVersion_c* : Macro used to define the flash table version.
 It is used to determine if the NVM table was updated.
 It is set to 1 by default.
 The application should modify this every time the NVM table is updated and the data from NVM is still required.
 - *gNvTableKeptInRam_d* : Set gNvTableKeptInRam_d to FALSE, if the NVM table is stored in FLASH memory (default).
 If the NVM table is stored in RAM memory, set the macro to TRUE.
+- *gNvVerifyReadBackAfterProgram_d* : set by default force verification of NVM programming operations.
+Is forced implicitly when gNvSalvageFromEccFault_d is defined.
+- *gNvSalvageFromEccFault_d* : use safe flash API to read from flash, and provide corrective action when ECC fault is met.